-Ready to greet the world, Sydneysiders paused at the edge of the Olympics on Thursday night to see their downtown awash in fireworks, an Olympic-rings light show and even a big round moon, delivered against a cloudless sky.
+Ready to greet the world, Sydneysiders paused Thursday at the edge of the Olympics to see their downtown awash in fireworks, an Olympic-rings light show and even a big round moon, delivered against a cloudless sky.
 The collective exhortation: Let the games begin.

 Australian sprinter Melinda Gainsford-Taylor, women’s captain of her nation’s Olympic team, brought the torch into the Sydney Opera House grounds at dusk, passing it to Bocelli.

 He held it aloft before thousands of cheering people crowded into Bennelong Point, then handed it to a grinning Newton-John.
 She carried it off into the night on the last leg of its journey toward Olympic Park and Friday’s opening ceremony.
 Then Bocelli sang Verdi’s ``Di quella pira.″

 With the crowd roaring, the Olympic rings that hang from the landmark bridge illuminated as the last sunlight faded, and fireworks shot from the bridge’s anchorage.
 Five helicopters and the Goodyear Blimp _ rechristened the ``G’Day Blimp″ for the games _ hovered overhead.

 ``It’s all happening,″ enthused Lawrence Nethery of Sydney. ``The rings look fantastic, but the moon looks even better.
 One of the best things I’ve ever been to.″

 ``A lovely day on the harbor,″ said spectator Lorraine Askew.

 Half of the seats outside the opera house went to the general public; the other half went to those attending the Thursday opera program.
 It created an odd juxtaposition: On one side, rowdy youths held Australian flags aloft and chanted ``Aussie!
 Aussie!″ while opera-goers in formal garb applauded sedately on the other.